awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 One common use for scaling\-specific cooldowns is with a scale\-in policy—a policy that terminates instances based on a specific criteria or metric\.
 Because this policy terminates instances, Amazon EC2 Auto Scaling needs less time to determine whether to terminate additional instances\.
 The default cooldown period of 300 seconds is too long—you can reduce costs by applying a scaling\-specific cooldown period of 180 seconds to the scale\-in policy\.

-You can create a scaling\-specific cooldown period using the AWS Management Console, the [put\-scaling\-policy](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command \(AWS CLI\), or the [PutScalingPolicy](http://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html) API operation\.
+You can create a scaling\-specific cooldown period using the AWS Management Console, the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command \(AWS CLI\), or the [https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutScalingPolicy.html) API operation\.

 ## Cooldowns and Multiple Instances<a name="cooldowns-multiple-instances"></a>

 The preceding sections have provided examples that show how cooldown periods affect Auto Scaling groups when a single instance launches or terminates\.
-However, it is not uncommon for Auto Scaling groups to launch more than one instance at a time\.
+However, it is common for Auto Scaling groups to launch more than one instance at a time\.
 For example, you might choose to have the Auto Scaling group launch three instances when a specific metric threshold is met\.

 With multiple instances, the cooldown period \(either the default cooldown or the scaling\-specific cooldown\) takes effect starting when the last instance launches\.

 ## Cooldowns and Lifecycle Hooks<a name="cooldowns-lifecycle-hooks"></a>

 You can add lifecycle hooks to your Auto Scaling groups\.
-These hooks enable you to control how instances launch and terminate within an Auto Scaling group; you can perform actions on the instance before it is put into service or before it is terminated\.
+These hooks enable you to control how instances launch and terminate within an Auto Scaling group\.
+You can perform actions on the instance before it is put into service or before it is terminated\.

 Lifecycle hooks can affect the impact of any cooldown periods configured for the Auto Scaling group, manual scaling, or a simple scaling policy\.
 The cooldown period does not begin until after the instance moves out of the wait state\.